gilestrolab/snail_back_pack/protocols/heart_monitor.md

 Example of Result
 ----------------------------

-This is an example of about one minute of data sampled at 10Hz:
+This is an example of approximately one minute of real data, sampled at 10Hz:
 ![one minute of data](./img/one_min_data.png)

 The corresponding power spectrum indicate a main frequency around 0.75Hz which is 45 beats per minute: